Why Steel is the Best for Cable Railing

 Construction

 For cable railing, also known as a cable handrail system, the main components that make up the system are the frame and the cable infill.
 The frame consists of the top rail, which people grip or hold onto for support, and the posts, which both hold up the top rail and act as a frame for cable infill.
-The infill in any rail system is the space in between the top rail, posts, and the deck or landing.
-In some railing systems, this can be filled in with glass or other materials or be left open, but in a cable railing system, the infill consists of long continuous horizontal steel cables that run through holes in the post, from one end post to the other.
+Any rail system’s infill is the space between the top rail, posts, and the deck or landing.
+In some railing systems, this can be filled with glass or other materials or left open.
+Still, in a cable railing system, the infill consists of long, continuous horizontal steel cables that run through holes in the post from one end post to the other.

 Materials for Cable Railings